-Have you ever noticed that you tend to break out more before, during or after your period?
+Have you ever noticed that you tend to break out more before, during, or after your period?
 You’re not imagining it.
 63% of women who are prone to breakouts experience period acne.
 There is some solid science behind pesky period breakouts.
 You might be wondering how periods cause acne?
 And, how to prevent period acne in the first place?
-We’ve got you covered with answers to all of these questions and more.
+We’ve got you covered with answers to these questions and more.

 How does your period affect your acne?